 The chairpersons of the five WiFi standardization groups are engineers from telecommunications companies promoting 5G networks.
 Besides, as I mentioned, thanks to such standardization, it will be possible to use radio communication systems even better for the benefit of customers.
-More speed, more capacity, convenient to use standard terminals everywhere.
+More speed, more capacity, and convenience to use standard terminals everywhere.

 Finally, I will say a few words about specific devices.

-Which mobile devices already allow the use of the WiFi6 network.
+Which mobile devices already allow the use of the WiFi6 network?